codepr/webcrawler-from-scratch/webcrawler/README.md

 link it stores informations like site content and URL domain to a storage layer, making it possible to create, for example, reverse indexes and content signatures in order to provide efficient searching capabilities through APIs.
-In its essence, it's a recursive algorithm:
+In its essence, it's a recursive algorithm applied to a queue of URLs:

 1. get the next URL from the fetching queue
 2. fetch the URL page content